 It’s been one month since the 13th annual Philadelphia Independent Film Festival (and Festival of Animation) was called off.
 Since then we have been meeting, researching, discovering, and looking into the crystal ball of what comes next.
 What can we do?
-At times it’s been disheartening, encouraging, and overall a very difficult task to figure out and decide what the next steps should be.
+At times it’s been disheartening, encouraging, and liberating.
 We are watching other festivals flail in their “pivot” while others thrive on not the value of what they are doing, but on the fact, they are simply doing it.
 We rejected the “do it online” approach and instead have begun to envision a more complex relationship with the filmmaker than we could have imagined.
 What does this mean?

 This means many things, to different people, of course!
 To us, a festival that seeks out new filmmakers and introduces them to a new audience, it suggests an “always-on” approach that enables filmmakers wherever they are – on-demand.
 If the goal of a film festival is to help establish the filmmaker through the event and you don’t have an event, then how do you call it a festival?
 This point is not lost on us.